jlangenegger/ssh_certificate/ca/README.md

   * Per default a certificate is valid for 7 days.
   * Having 0 as a validity period means that the certificate is valid forever.
 * -n
-  * This flag restricts the certificate to a list of pricipals.
+  * This flag restricts the certificate to a list of pricipals that the client is allowd to log in.

 The output of `generate_client_certificate.sh` is a .tar archive that contains the certificate as well as an install script for the client and the host_ca.pub key that is used to authanticate servers from the client side.
 It is stored at `/home/ca1/`.